FreshKernel/ktor-server-firebase-app-check/README.md

 - Easy to use and customizable
 - Different secure strategies
-- Caching and rate limiting for the public key of firebase app check
+- Caching and rate limiting for the public key of the Firebase app check
 - Handle different errors
 ```